On a Sparse Shortcut Topology of Artificial Neural Networks: EXPRESSIVITY

-\textbf{The sketch of analysis}: Similarly, for a univariate continuous function, it will be well approximated by a continuous $N$ piecewise linear function.
-Therefore, the problem becomes how to represent a continuous piecewise function by a network from the $\Omega^{N+2}(x)$.
-Again, our strategy is to drive each neuron to represent a concerning segment and then we use shortcut connections to aggregate these linear segments in the output neuron.
-This is the reason why we need the second requirement.
-The core technique is that the hidden neuron is allowed to get the information from any previous neurons other than just from the exact previous neighboring neuron.
+\textbf{The sketch of analysis}: Similarly, the core of the problem is how to represent a continuous piecewise function $f(x)$ of $N$ pieces by a network from $\Omega^{N}(x)$.
+The main difference is that the hidden neuron in a network from $\Omega^{N}(x)$ is allowed to get the information from any previous neurons other than just precisely from the last neighboring neuron.

-\textbf{Analysis:} Here, for convenience and without loss of generality, we still use $f(x)$ in Eq.
-(2) but let $L=N$.
-To arrive Conjecture 3, we need to use $\Omega_K^{N+2}(x)$ to express $f(x)$ for construction.
+\textbf{Analysis:} For convenience and without loss of generality, we still use $f(x)$ in Eq. \eqref{fdefine}.
+To prove \textbf{Proposition 3}, we need to use $\Omega_K^{N}(x)$ to express $f(x)$.